appium/appium/docs/en/writing-running-appium/web/chromedriver.md

 ### Chromedriver/Chrome compatibility

-The list of Chromedriver versions and their corresponding minimum Chrome version that is automatable could be found at https://raw.githubusercontent.com/appium/appium-chromedriver/master/config/mapping.json
+The list of Chromedriver versions and their matching minimum Chrome versions could be found at https://raw.githubusercontent.com/appium/appium-chromedriver/master/config/mapping.json

 Since version *2.46* Google has changed the rules for Chromedriver versioning, so now the major Chromedriver version corresponds to the major web view/browser version, that it can automate.
 Follow the [Version Selection](https://chromedriver.chromium.org/downloads/version-selection) document in order to manually find the Chromedriver, that supports your current browser/web view if its major version is equal or above *73*.